Sintra Castles and Palaces that you should visit

 Sintra is a village full of majestic palaces, castles, and gardens, just like a fairy tale.
 Save an entire day for Sintra to appreciate every single detail of these incredible monuments!
 Ready to go from one palace to another?

 Like any tourist in Portugal, are you curious about Sintra?
-We suggest including this village on your itinerary and save a full day to explore the best things to do in Sintra.
+We suggest including this village on your itinerary and save a full day to explore the best castles in Sintra.
 Sintra is a village full of romantic elements, able to leave anyone speechless!

 Pena Palace is located in one of the highest points of Serra de Sintra.
 A masterpiece from the romantic period, capable of providing a landscape utterly beautiful.
 On July 7 of 2007, this palace was voted one of the seven wonders of Portugal, being, by the way, the first palace with Romantic architecture in Europe, built about 30 years before the imposing Schloss Neuschwanstein in Bavaria.